 We include in our measurement of satisfaction specific questions relating to:

-98% of respondents were very satisfied or fairly satisfied with the service provided at the scene and 97% felt that the Fire Service kept the effects of the incident to a minimum.
+99% of respondents were very satisfied or fairly satisfied with the service provided at the scene and also felt that the Fire Service kept the effects of the incident to a minimum.

-81% received fire safety information at the scene, in the form of general safety advice, 54% were offered a Home Fire Safety Check and 43% received an advice booklet.
+80% received fire safety information at the scene, in the form of general safety advice, 30% were offered a Safe and Well Visit and 23% received an advice booklet.